-No doubt about it, the personal training business has really become a focal point of the fitness world over the past few decades.
+Undoubtedly, the personal training business has become a focal point of the fitness world over the past few decades.

-In fact, the amount of personal trainers that are certified and practicing in the United States alone has grown from 267,000 in 2014 to a current figure of around 340,000 now.
+In fact, the number of personal trainers certified and practicing in the United States alone has grown from 267,000 in 2014 to a current figure of around 340,000.

 That’s a staggering increase of almost 22% in a very short space of time.
 And from those numbers, it’s clear to see that personal trainers are in demand.